Lee-apollo/binary-file-reverse-engineering/Linux/done_615aacfb33c5d4329c344fb6_twiddling/solution.md

 T = decrypted value

-In some cases there might be multiple possibilities of value of T. This algorithm find all of them.
+In some cases there might be multiple possible values of T. This algorithm finds all of them.

 Output of my keygen: